 BRISTOL IN THE 21st CENTURY

 In the 21st century Bristol continued to flourish.
 Today tourism is a major industry in Bristol.
 The Bristol Centre opened in 2000.
-It includes 3 attractions, Wildwalk, IMAX cinema and Explore, the science centre.
+It includes 3 attractions, Wildwalk, IMAX cinema and Explore, the science center.
 The British Empire and Commonwealth Museum opened in 2002.
-A shopping centre, the Cabot Centre opened in Bristol in 2008.
+The Cabot Centre opened in Bristol in 2008.